xrdocs-migration/SONiC/_blogs/pkiInfra.md

 ## Steps on building your own Public Key lab Infrastructure

-Steps on building your own Public Key lab Infrastructure
+Those are the steps required to build your own public key infrastructure:

 - Create Self-Signed CA Root certificate
 - Add SONiC devices to PKI